Broad Stream to Lagoon Saddle and Return via Mangos Creek

 We continued, very occasionally having to scout around for markers.
 At one point the track which went to the edge of the terrace, had been blocked off with branches as a sign not to continue but there was no alternative marked so I found a fallen triangle and attempted to position it in a guiding position in the preferred direction.
 Overall, it was a very good and enjoyable track.
 We passed through an enticing open section close to the edge of the terrace with soft vegetation, ideal for camping.
 Someone else had thought so as there was a fire ring.

 Now it was time to leave the terrace and drop down to the open creek bed.
 This was marked up to a point then we needed to decide which of the two routes now available would lead us to the saddle.
 We chose the one on the true right and on gaining that saddle realized the other one would have taken us to the slightly lower saddle but it was only a matter of a hundred meters of horizontal distance.
 Around here we noted the occasional small tarn as a source of water for those who wish to camp here.
-We paused and it was now around which means we’d taken just under 3 hours to get to the saddle from the car.
+We paused and it was now around

 I changed into my long johns and we snacked once again, taking in the novel direction of views to familiar landmarks.
 We decided it would be more comfortable and less travel to stay at the Lagoon Saddle A-frame shelter.
 Descent into the head of the stream draining into the